Within the field of business IT problems it is hard to resit the temptation to use a tool that promise to solve all your complex IT problems.

 - Disasters for business operations due to the fact that minimum quality standards are not met.
 E.g. quality aspects like data integrity, configuration management or restoring systems still cause real disasters for business continuity.

-The track record for running successful large IT projects is still miserable within 2019.
-So every sensible company is fearful for starting a new project.
-Since no one is immune for marketing you should be afraid for solving real complex problems using a new holy grail IT solution.
+The track record for successful large IT projects is still very miserable, also in 2019.
+So every sensible company is still fearful for starting a new big IT project.
+Since no one is immune for marketing you should be suspicious solving your real complex problems using a new holy grail IT solution.
 Good marketing has an emphasis that there is something real new on the table.
 A current trend is using low-code or no-code solutions to solve all complex IT problems that will occur during and after large IT projects are finished.
 Since developing IT solutions involves high cost and takes often more time than estimate the new holy grail solutions claim to solve this productivity and cost problem.
 But this is not all: the new low-code solutions also claim to solve all typical IT life cycle management problems.

 The new holy grail solutions can be categorized as the new era of MDA solution tools.